Consensys/diligence-takehome/README.md

 ### Tips

-* Use the following test scripts to ensure you're using the same version of truffle and testrpc as the revievers:
+* Use `npm run test` to ensure you're using the same version of truffle as the reviewers.
-  * `npm run ganache` to run a local blockchain.
-(Ganache is the new name for testrpc)
-  * `npm run test` to use the locally installed version of truffle.
 * You may find it helpful to use [Remix](https://remix.ethereum.org/) for writing the contracts.

 ## Please let us know if you have any questions!